 Cord Blood and Tissue in the Treatment of Disease

-Cord blood is an FDA-approved treatment for nearly 80 diseases including numerous types of malignancies, anemias, inherited metabolic disorders and deficiencies of the immune system.
-It has saved thousands of lives around the world through more than 40,000 transplantations.
+Cord blood is a proven treatment of more than 80 diseases and conditions including numerous types of malignancies, anemias, inherited metabolic disorders and deficiencies of the immune system.
+It has saved thousands of lives around the world through more than 50,000 transplantations.
 The majority of these cord blood transplantations have been performed in patients younger than 18 years of age; however, with advancements in regenerative medicine, it is foreseeable that individuals of all ages can benefit from this therapy in the near future.
 Transplantations are characterized as either autologous (cells of the donor) or allogeneic (cells of a matched sibling or other family member).

 Cord Blood Stem Cells in Preclinical Research and Clinical Trials